top of page

 2. India's Position Before the Trade War

-Before the trade war, India was already seen as a cost-effective producer of textiles, pharmaceuticals, and IT services.
+India was already considered a cost-effective producer of textiles, pharmaceuticals, and IT services before the trade war.
 However, it often played second fiddle to China in manufacturing due to:

 • Less developed logistics infrastructure